Much of this article covers a budget vacation on the country’s main island of Providenciales.

 Jitneys, almost always illegal and unlicensed, are the main form of transport for a significant segment of society on Providenciales.
 The common jitney fares are much lower than taxis, however, drivers do occasionally demand higher fares from tourists, and it doesn’t take many such charges to cover an economy-class rental car.

 Activities and Attractions

-beaches in the Turks and Caicos up to the hide tide point are public and free-to-access as well.
+All beaches in the Turks and Caicos up to the hide tide point are public and free to access as well.
 The law in most cases does not allow for access across private property to get to the beach, however, almost every beach in the country has an unrestricted path or road for entry.